hackbinghamton/hackbinghamton.github.io/blog/_posts/2024-02-15-hackbu-2024-is-almost-here.md

 The [Devpost](https://hackbu2024.devpost.com/) is now up!
 The theme for the hackathon is "Hack Tomorrow", and we have the following prize categories:

 - #1/#2/#3 Best Hack: Overall best project.
-- Best Technical Hack: Best project from the perspective of being technically elaborate and impressive.
+- Best Technical Hack: Best project from the perspective of being technically impressive.
 - Best Newbie Hack: Best project made by a team where at least half of the members have not done a hackathon before.
 - Best Harpur Hack: Best project made by a team where at least half of the members are Harpur students (not including dual-degree students in Watson, sorry!).